Symphony No. 4 (Ives): Composition

 In Henry Bellamann's program note to the 1927 premiere of the first and second movements of the symphony (a program note that seems to be ghost-written by Ives, as his tone of voice and use of language is obvious throughout), the program of the symphony is described this way:

 The aesthetic program of the work is that of many of the greatest literary and musical masterpieces of the world—the searching questions of What? and Why? which the spirit of man asks of life.
 This is particularly the sense of the prelude.
 The ... succeeding movements are the diverse answers in which existence replies.

 In his Memos, Ives misquotes Bellamann's program note by attributing to it the famous description of the Finale (hence providing further proof that he had supplied descriptive text to Bellamann for the note, with Bellamann dropping the Finale's description because of its absence on the 1927 performance): "The last movement is an apotheosis of the preceding content, in terms that have something to do with the reality of existence and its religious experience."

 The symphony is distinguished by its use of multimetrics (i.e. simultaneous use of different meters) as well as temporal dyssynchronies (i.e. simultaneous use of different tempos).
 For example, in the second movement there is a passage (famously called the "Collapse Section") in which the orchestra divides into two groups, one playing in a slow 3/2 meter, the other in 4/4.
 Initially, the two groups are synchronized (with one measure of 3/2 equaling one measure of 4/4), but then the 4/4 group accelerates on top of the 3/2 group and collapses, thereafter waiting for the 3/2 group to catch up with them, at which point the orchestra resynchronizes as a single unit.
 This is but one of many extremely novel temporal effects in this work.

 The fourth movement is distinguished by a rhythmic plan in which there is a division between the main orchestra and a separate group of percussion; the two groups play in precise temporal ratios to one another, and obtaining the temporal ratios between the two groups is one of the chief challenges of performing the movement.
 Also novel in the symphony is the use of quarter tones, heard both in the strings as well as in a dedicated quarter-tone piano that assumes 24 notes per octave.
 In the second movement, the quarter-tone piano noodles a filigree pattern in quarter and regular tones to accompany a solo violin that intones the hymn "Beulah Land".
-(Ives here was anticipating a double-manual keyboard, with one manual at regular pitch and the other a quarter tone higher.)
+Ives here was anticipating a double-manual keyboard, with one manual at regular pitch and the other a quarter tone higher, such as those made by August Förster in Germany.